ClayHanson/BlocklandRebuilt-IssueBoard/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ### Bug Description
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is. **Please make sure you have checked if this bug has already been reported.**

 ### To Reproduce
 Optionally, provide us with instructions/explanation on how we can reproduce this problem.